Congenital Myasthenic Syndrome

 Newcastle Upon Tyne, ENG, GB

-Hanns Lochmuller practices in Newcastle Upon Tyne, United Kingdom.
+Hanns Lochmuller practices practicing medicine in Newcastle Upon Tyne, United Kingdom.
 Mr. Lochmuller is rated as an Elite expert by MediFind in the treatment of Congenital Myasthenic Syndrome.
-His top areas of expertise are Congenital Myasthenic Syndrome, Myotonic Dystrophy, Myotonic Dystrophy Type 2, and Paramyotonia Congenita.
+He is also highly rated in 46 other conditions, according to our data.
+His clinical expertise encompasses Congenital Myasthenic Syndrome, Myotonic Dystrophy, Myotonic Dystrophy Type 2, and Paramyotonia Congenita.

 Learn about our expert tiers